 A bit complicated to use

 Why we like it: Shearwater Perdix AI is a tiny, lightweight super-processor that fit in your pocket.
-It goes with you from a novice recreational diver to professional diver without a beat.
+It goes with you from a novice recreational diver to a professional diver without a beat.

 When it comes to performance, Shearwater Perdix AI is always up to the test.
 Shearwater is committed to quality and excellent functionality.
 Like most dive computers, it will retain your basic dive information.
 The huge array of advanced configuration options set it apart from other dive devices.
 Flexible and durable, the Perdix AI can be configured to various kinds of dives to suit different divers.